-Palestinian toll crosses 25,000, most of the casualties are women and children, says Gaza
+Palestinian toll crosses 25,000, most casualties are women and children, says Gaza health authority

 “This is heartbreaking and utterly unacceptable,” Guterres said at a global summit in the Ugandan capital of Kampala.
 “The Middle East is a tinderbox.
 We must do all we can to prevent conflict from igniting across the region.”

-Israel has rejected calls for halting the strikes as its forces are reportedly advancing to the south of the Gaza strip, where a large section of the displaced population has taken refuge in makeshift camps.
+Israel has rejected calls to halt the strikes as its forces are reportedly advancing to the south of the Gaza strip, where a large section of the displaced population has taken refuge in makeshift camps.

-Israeli Prime Minister Benjamin Netanyahu said that he told United States President Joe Biden that he rejects the Hamas demand for a ceasefire, the withdrawal of Israeli troops and the release of Palestinian prisoners in exchange for the remaining hostages.
+Israeli Prime Minister Benjamin Netanyahu said that he told United States President Joe Biden that he rejects Hamas demands for a ceasefire, the withdrawal of Israeli troops and the release of Palestinian prisoners in exchange for the remaining hostages.

-Netanyahu said that accepting the demands would mean that another Hamas attack “would only be a matter of time.”
-He also rejected the US’ call for post-war plans, including paving the way for establishing a Palestinian state.
+Netanyahu said that accepting the demands would mean that another Hamas attack “would only be a matter of time”.
+He also rejected the US’ call for post-war plans, including paving the way to establish a Palestinian state.

 Guterres said that Netanyahu’s refusal to accept a two-state solution was “totally unacceptable”.

-“The repeated refusal yesterday to accept the two-state solution for Israelis and Palestinians is totally unacceptable, as I told the summit of the Non-Aligned Movement, he said.
+“The repeated refusal yesterday to accept the two-state solution for Israelis and Palestinians is totally unacceptable, as I told the summit of the Non-Aligned Movement,” he said.

 Israel claims that its offensive is aimed at destroying Hamas’ capabilities and that it has killed 9,000 Hamas fighters.
 However, Tel Aviv is yet to provide any evidence to back its claim.